 P.O.
 Box 83720

 Boise, Idaho 83720-0043

 Idaho Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in Idaho?
+How much does it cost to get an Idaho adjuster license?

 Assuming you pass the state exam, obtaining your Idaho insurance adjuster license should cost you around $389.
 This accounts for the cost of your pre-licensing course ($179), each exam attempt ($60), the fingerprinting services fee ($70), and the online application fee ($80).
 To see why we suggest opting for AdjusterPro for your pre-exam education, see our AdjusterPro Course Review.

 All license holders in Idaho are expected to renew their adjuster license every two years before the last day of their birth month — when they expire.
 For more information on the renewal process (and requirements to do so), be sure to see our article on How to Renew Your Idaho Insurance Adjuster License.